devtron-labs/devtron/docs/user-guide/deploying-application/rollback-deployment.md

 Deployments can be rolled back manually.
 After a deployment is completed, you can manually rollback a stage to a previously deployed image by retaining the same configuration or changing the configuration.

-**As an example**: You have deployed three different images A1, A2 and A3.
-And the image A1 is currently deployed on your environment.
-Now, if you want to roll back the deployment from image A1 to image A3, you can retain the same configuration of the selected image A3 or change the configuration to `last saved` or `last deployed` configuration.
+**As an example**: You have deployed three different images V1, V2 and V3.
+And image V3 is currently deployed on your environment.
+Now, if you want to roll back the deployment from image V3 to image V1, you can retain the same configuration of the selected image V1 or change the configuration to `last saved config` or `last deployed config` of image V3.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploying-application/rollback-deployment/rollback-icon.jpg)